PeopleForBikes/brokenspoke-analyzer/_sources/usage.rst.txt

 The ``run`` subcommand is a combination of ``prepare`` and ``analyze``.

+The syntax is identical to the :ref:`prepare` command.

 Usage
 ^^^^^

 .. program:: bna

-.. option:: bna run STATE CITY OSM_RELATION_ID [OUTPUT_DIR]
+.. option:: bna run COUNTRY CITY [STATE] [OUTPUT_DIR]

-- **STATE**: the full name of the state (e.g "arizona", "new mexico").
-It is case insensitive and must be quoted if there are spaces.
-- **CITY**: the full name of the city (e.g "flagstaff", "san antonio").
-It is case insensitive and must be quoted if there are spaces.
-- **OSM_RELATION_ID**: the number describing the relation between the polygon repesenting the city boundaries and the city itself.
-- **OUTPUT_DIR**: the last parameter and is an optional path to indicate where to store the results on disk.

 Example::

-  bna prepare arizona flagstaff 110844
+  bna run arizona flagstaff